Effective representations of Hecke-Kiselman monoids of type A: Introduction

 \end{defn}

-We will say that $HK_\G$ is of type $A_n$ if $\G$ is of type $A_n$.
-The monoids $HK_\G$ of type $A_n$ naturally appear as monoid of projection functors as defined by A.-L.~Grensing in \cite{Gre12,Paa11}, see also some further development in \cite{GrMa}.
+We say that $HK_\G$ is of type $A_n$ if $\G$ is of type $A_n$.
+The monoids $HK_\G$ of type $A_n$ naturally appear as monoids of projection functors as defined by A.-L.~Grensing in \cite{Gre12,Paa11}, see also some further development in \cite{GrMa}.

 In view of the above the following questions arise naturally: \begin{enumerate} \item Does $HK_\G$ have $2^n$ idempotents, where $n=|V(\G)|$ is the number of vertices?
-If not, then how many? \item Does $HK_\G$ have an effective representation by $n\times n$- matrices over some $\mathcal{R}$? over $\mathbb{Z}$? \item Is $HK_\G$ finite?
-Can we calculate its cardinality? \end{enumerate}
+If not, how many? \item Does $HK_\G$ have an effective representation by $n\times n$- matrices over $\mathbb{Z}$? \item For which graphs $\G$ is the Hecke-Kiselman monoid $HK_\G$ finite?
+Can we calculate its cardinality, either explicitly or with some algorithm? \end{enumerate}

+The second question seems to be a question about one ring, but a representation with only integer entries works universally for all rings of characteristic 0.

 These are the questions which we address in the present paper for various families of graphs.
 After the first version of the present paper appeared, R.~Aragona and A.~D'Andrea addressed the cardinality problem in the case $\Gamma$ is small (has at most four vertices) and discovered a nontrivial example of a graph with an unoriented edge for which the cardinality of the Hecke-Kiselman monoid is infinite, see \cite{AA13}.
 In this paper we study only graphs for which there are no unoriented edges, or, equivalently, there is at most one oriented edge between any pair of vertices.